Six

-As Maya stepped into her apartment-turned-studio, the pleasing chime of the digital lock signalled home.
+As Maya stepped into her apartment-turned-studio, the chime of the digital lock signalled home.

-The space was sparse but hers—overlooking Hongdae's bustling streets, shelves lined with a few books, clothes squeezed onto an industrial rail with more draped over it, a half-empty mug of tea on the counter.
+The space was sparse but hers—overlooking Hongdae's bustling streets.
+Shelves held a few books, clothes were squeezed onto an industrial rail with more draped over it, a half-empty mug of tea left on the counter.

-Against the far wall, her plexiglass workstation stood idle, like someone had lowered a sleeping billboard into her private space.
-She dropped her bag, traded shoes for slippers, Shinsegae's tension finally fading.
+Against the far wall, a plexiglass workstation stood idle, like someone had lowered a sleeping billboard into her living space.
+She dropped her bag, traded shoes for slippers, Shinsegae's polished tension finally fading.

 She cracked open a window.
 Evening air carried the sounds of chatter and traffic.
 Seoul crawled under your skin—a mix of comfort and chaos that never let you relax.